 While just under 1% of children and adolescents aged 5-19 were obese in 1975, more than 124 million children and adolescents (6% of girls and 8% of boys) were obese in 2016.
 Childhood obesity is linked with a range of adverse physical and mental health outcomes, as well as some negative societal outcomes.
 That’s why we consider it one of our policy priorities.Read more

-At the World Obesity Federation we have been collating country specific prevalence data for over 20 years.
-This database is online in our Global Obesity Observatory and available to view in various formats, of which you can see below.
+At the World Obesity Federation, we have been collating country specific prevalence data for over 20 years.
+This database is online in our Global Obesity Observatory that has recently been revamped.
+See some of the features below.

 We have an interactive map that displays measured % obesity prevalence by country and by population breakdowns (age, socioeconomic group, education, and region).
 The interactive map also displays drivers of obesity such as fruit consumption and the prevalence of common comorbidities such as diabetes and obesity-related cancers.

 You can also view all data we have available for a country (or region!) in one place.
 Here, you can find data on obesity prevalence, trends, the health system, and the drivers and comorbidities of obesity (compared to regional countries).
 All data available for a country/region is downloadable as a report card.

 All are now able to create personal accounts to save their favourite graphs, create customised tables, personalised PDFs, and more.